 Applicants are required to submit details pertaining to the application from (available on website) comprising of mandatory & optional fields.

 Please Note: The structure of the application form is different this year.
 Also, please go through the ‘Detailed Project Report” (Suggested template to prepare case study) before submitting your Project.

 Incomplete applications or such applications which lack clarity on the enablers, processes or results or are unrelated to any applications of quality tools and techniques will be rejected at this stage.
 The reasons of rejection will be duly intimated and discussed with the applicant.
-The decision on final rejection will be taken by the Assessment Team.
-After preliminary screening projects will undergo assessment as follows.
+The decision on final rejection will be taken by the Assessment Team and Jury.
+After preliminary screening projects will undergo assessment as follows;

 The aim of the project presentation is to objectively comprehend and seek clarifications from the project team that have actually executed the project.
 After the presentation, the Assessment Team will finally decide the marks for various criteria through consensus approach.
 The decision for cut-off marks and thereafter the selection of projects for which site verification are needed will be taken at the end of this phase.
-Organizations shortlisted after Stage 3 will be informed about the site verification schedule.
+Organizations shortlisted after Stage 3 will be informed about the site verification schedule well in advance.

 The aim of site visits will be to ensure that the claims made in the project including savings as well as tools employed are verified.
-The Assessment team will scrutinize the necessary documents as well as interact with personnel of the organization including people involved in the project in order to satisfy that all claims are justified.
+The Assessment team will scrutinize the necessary documents as well as interact with Top Management, Project Head & Team personnel of the organization including people involved in the project in order to satisfy that all claims are justified.
 The CEO/COO/VP along with Project Head shall debrief the Project and answer all the queries put up by the site assessment team.

 NBQP Secretariat will forward the assessment report and recommendations of the assessment team to the Jury that has been formed for final selection of the awards.
 The jury will consist of eminent experts appointed by NBQP/QCI and the D.L.
 Shah Trust.